-Hendersonville, NC (January 30, 2018) - A raccoon that fought with a pet cat has tested positive for the rabies virus.
-County officials received confirmation today from the North Carolina State Laboratory of Public Health.
-This is the first positive rabies case in Henderson County this year.
-Deputies will be posting flyers and contacting residences within a mile radius of the intersection of St. Paul's and Beehive Rd in Edneyville.
+Hendersonville, NC (October 2, 2019) - A raccoon that fought with a pet dog has tested positive for the rabies virus.
+The incident occurred on September 26 in Mills River, and county officials received confirmation on September 28 from the North Carolina State Laboratory of Public Health.